Introduction to Chainer¶

 - Simple example of forward and backward computation

-- Usage of links and their gradient computation
+- Usage of parameterized functions and their gradient computation

-- Construction of chains (a.k.a. “model” in most frameworks)
+- Management of a set of parameterized functions (a.k.a. “model” in most frameworks)

 - Parameter optimization